-(Cover Artist: Dan Funderburgh ) Sometimes I'll read a book whose ending completely alters the nature of the story that preceded it, and which as a result requires that I fundamentally rethink my opinion of how that story functions.
-In almost every respect this is usually a good thing, since it means that I have a ton to think about when it comes to discussing that novel.
-However it also means that trying to write a review of that book feels very nearly impossible, since discussing what I honestly feel is the most important aspect of the story risks destroying the effect it will likely have for future readers.
-I can't talk about the book without talking about its ending, but I also can't talk about the ending without spoiling the entire point of the book.
-Obviously, Nnedi Okorafor's 2025 novel Death of the Author is this sort of story.
-Much of Death of the Author is divided between two parallel narratives, both of which at first appear to be seeking to accompl...
+(Cover Artist: Dan Funderburgh ) Occasionally I'll read a book whose ending completely alters the nature of the story that preceded it, and which as a result requires that I fundamentally rethink my opinion of how that story functions.
+While this is almost always a good thing (it means that I have a ton to think about when it comes to discussing that novel), it also makes writing a review of that book difficult.
+Because my opinion of the novel revolves around events that only become apparent at the book's conclusion, I can't really discuss what I feel is the most important dimension of that story without destroying the effect it will have for future readers.
+Obviously, Nnedi Okorafor's 2025 novel Death of the Author is this sort of work.
+Much of Death of the Author is divided between two parallel narratives, both of which at first appear to be seeking to accomplish subtly contradictory goals.
+Moreover, over the course of this text, there is a singl...

 - Get link